Leading Structural Biology Outsourcing Services

-SARomics Biostructures is a structural biology services company that supports the entire lifecycle of drug discovery and fragment-based drug design projects.
-We utilize advanced technologies and provide FastLane drug target protein structures, as well as protein structure determination through protein crystallography and NMR spectroscopy.
+SARomics Biostructures is a leading structural biology services company that supports the entire lifecycle of drug discovery and fragment-based drug design projects.
+We utilize advanced technologies and provide FastLane drug target protein structures, as well as protein structure services through protein crystallography and NMR spectroscopy.

-SARomics Biostructures is a leading contract research organization (CRO) in structural biology.
+SARomics Biostructures is a leading provider of structural biology CRO services.
 The company was established in 2006 by scientists with extensive experience across structural biology and structure-based drug design.
 The company rapidly gained recognition across North America, South America, Asia, Europe, and Australia.
-A video presentation by Björn Walse, the CEO of SARomics Biostructures, provides more details about the company’s services.
+A video presentation by Björn Walse, CEO of SARomics Biostructures, provides additional details on the company’s services.
 See also our articles on the advantages of outsourcing early drug discovery services and why clients entrust our company with their drug discovery and structural biology projects.

-Below you will find a more detailed description of our integrated services.
+Below is a more detailed description of our integrated services.

 MAX IV synchrotron radiation laboratory supports i wide range of structural biology projects